DanielSiepmann/typo3-extension-workshop/Documentation/source/CustomRecords.rst

 Once the TCA is provided, we need to create the table in our Database.
 Each extension can provide a :file:`ext_tables.sql` in the root directory.
-Within the install tool and TYPO3 Console, you can update the database schema to match the current necessary structure of all extensions.
+Within the admin tools and TYPO3 Console, you can update the database schema to match the current necessary structure of all extensions.

 If multiple extensions adjust the same field, the last one in load order is used.